nus-cs2103-AY2223S1/ip/docs/README.md

 ## FAQ
 **Q**: How do I transfer my data to another Computer? <br>
-**A**: Install the app on another computer and overwrite the data.txt file it creates with the data.txt that contains the data of your previous Ado chatbot located at `[location of JAR file]/tasks.txt`. <br>
+**A**: Install the app on another computer and overwrite the data.txt file it creates with the data.txt that contains the data of your previous Duke chatbot located at `[location of JAR file]/tasks.txt`. <br>

 ## Command summary